 Many Chester U3A events in the next months are appearing in new forms or have been cancelled/postponed.
 The current status for each is given on the chronological list below so please check each one individually.

 The descriptive part of this page tells how we normally meet and how we will hopefully be resuming in future with alternative online activities highlighted.

-Monthly Meetings take place on the first Tuesday and second Thursday of each month at St Columba's Church Hall, Plas Newton Lane, Upton, CH2 1SA.
+Monthly Meetings usually take place on the first Tuesday and second Thursday of each month at St Columba's Church Hall, Plas Newton Lane, Upton, CH2 1SA.
 Doors open at 9:45 and coffee is served until the meeting starts at 10:30.
 Please remember to bring your own cups.

 We have a Social Events programme of Outings to places of interest in the region and to Plays & Concerts in Liverpool.
-More information on the Social page.
-The full programme with details of how to book can also be found in the monthly news sheet.
+These have been postponed (more information on the Social page).
+The full programme with details of how to book can also be found in the monthly News Sheet.

 |Dates for your Diary|

 |Tue Jun 2nd||Meeting||Our Monthly Meeting at St Columbas Hall is replaced by this online talk.
 The link to it will be emailed to everyone beforehand.|